 - Teeth crowding

 If you are experiencing severe pain and are considering how to pull a tooth at home, go to a dentist or the emergency room to receive an assessment and antibiotics if there are signs of infection.
 The bottom line is, you shouldn't pull your own adult teeth at home.

 If you're unsure what to do about your situation, you can chat with a dentist now using JustAnswer.
 They have a team of qualified dental professionals available 24/7 to answer all your questions.

 Can I pull my own tooth out?
 The short answer is that you can but you really shouldn't.
 Having dental insurance is the primary way to keep the cost of tooth extraction down but it isn't feasible for everyone.
 Removing your own chompers is very difficult and can be very painful if you cannot acquire local anesthesia.

 The good news is, chances are that an emergency dentist or clinic is available in your area that offers services on a sliding scale fee.
+You can call 844-207-7106 now to get in touch with a dentist near you, 24/7.
 Make sure to keep everything as clean as possible to avoid infection while you find a professional near you.
 A trip to the dentist is a much safer option than a DIY endeavor.

 How to extract a tooth at home

 First, you don't.
 You visit a qualified professional.
 We don't recommend you take your own teeth out, but if you must, here are a few ways it can be done.